 Exempt and non-exempt staff who have their employment terminated coincident to a paid holiday are not eligible for holiday pay unless they work the day preceding and the day following a scheduled holiday.

-All staff who have completed their introductory period and have their employment terminated at the initiative of the College will be paid any accrued vacation time up to the allowable maximum and severance pay in lieu of notice.
+All staff who have completed their introductory period and have their employment terminated at the initiative of the College will be paid severance pay in lieu of notice.
 Severance pay for non-exempt staff is generally two weeks of pay.
 Severance pay for exempt staff is generally thirty days of pay.
-However, if termination is for one of the following reason, such termination may be immediate and no severance pay will be paid:
+However, if termination is for one of the following reasons, such termination may be immediate and no severance pay will be paid:

 - Intentional misconduct including but not limited to violation of College policies, poor attitude, dishonesty, theft, misconduct, insubordination, fighting, intoxication on College property, or using drugs on College property, or

 - Any behavior prejudicial to the College including but not limited to: revealing confidential information, making statements that tend to downgrade or destroy confidence in the College or its personnel.

 Employees finding other employment on campus within their severance period will no longer be eligible for severance pay.